gmmatt/torgeternity/Readme.md

 v.
 2.3.0
 - Added custom skills (in Perks tab).
 Known issue: custom skills cannot be flagged as favored.
+- Added AP stat to rollable special abilities
+- Added chat notes for output with weapon attacks (keep these brief or you'll clutter your chat log!)

 v.
 2.2.0
 - Fixed bug where Blind Fire was not evaluated in attack rolls